5 Phone Interview Questions for Uncovering the Best Hires

 Offer phone interview times outside normal business hours.
 Great candidates may need to be at their current job during working hours.

 Avoid burn out.
 Don’t do more than 4 total hours of phone interviews per day, or you'll get interview fatigue.
 Candidates pick up on this and it comes across as disinterest on your part.

 Take detailed notes.
+Seems like an obvious phone interview tip, but worth mentioning.
+If you've got several candidates, it'll help you keep things straight, and remember their interview answers.
 If you decide to do an in-person interview, give the notes to all interviewers.